honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 #### Is the Wee Spoke Hub accessible?

-The Wee Spoke Hub workshop space is on the ground floor.
-The gender neutral toilet is located on the ground floor but is not accessible.
+The **Wee Spoke Hub** workshop space is on the ground floor.
+There is a step to the toilets and are therefore not wheelchair accessible.
+All our toilets are gender neutral.

 If you have further questions regarding accessibility before a visit, please contact the Wee Spoke Hub on **0131 220 1884**.

 #### Is there nearby bicycle parking?